 Reflecting on your passion for your work can help you connect with what truly energizes you and be a better leader in the long run.
 Additionally, it’s important that everyone on your team shares a common purpose and a clear understanding of why they’re doing what they’re doing.

 A visionary is a rather broadly defined term, though you tend to know it when you see it.
-Visionaries are able to see the end result before anything tangible has been created.
+Visionaries can see the end result before anything tangible has been created.
 This is why business owners and entrepreneurs tend to be visionaries.
 They can see a good idea come to fruition before anything has been created.

 Though not everyone is a visionary, you can still practice visionary leadership to motivate your team.
 Regularly challenge yourself to visualize the future by: